BDC Hamburger Icon

 Monitoring employee-owned devices can be a sticky situation.
 However, if you want to track the use of personal devices for work-related reasons, you should incorporate it into a bring-your-own-device (BYOD) policy.

-Monitoring how employees use their company-issued cellphones can be very beneficial to your business.
-For starters, cellphones are more portable than computers and typically offer more insight into an employee’s behavior (especially regarding conversations and locations).
-Though the specific advantages you can gain from monitoring employees depends on the employee tracking solutions and policies you implement, below are some of the most common benefits.
+Monitoring how employees use their company-issued cell phones can be very beneficial to your business.
+For starters, cell phones are more portable than computers and typically offer more insight into an employee’s behavior (especially regarding conversations and locations).
+Although the specific advantages you can gain from monitoring employees depend on the employee tracking solutions and policies you implement, below are some of the most common benefits:

-• Identifying illegal activities: If an employee is using their mobile device for illicit activities (e.g., theft, gambling, pornography, drug dealing, harassment, etc.), you can quickly identify it and follow through with the appropriate disciplinary and/or legal actions.
+• Identifying illegal activities: If an employee is using their mobile device for illicit activities, such as theft, gambling, pornography, drug dealing or harassment, you can identify it quickly and follow through with the appropriate disciplinary and/or legal actions.

-• Tracking employee locations: Most cellphones have GPS tracking capabilities, which you can pair with top-rated monitoring software to track and verify employees’ locations.
+• Tracking employee locations: Most cell phones have GPS tracking capabilities, which you can pair with the best employee monitoring software to track and verify employees’ locations.
 This is especially useful for staffers who work in various locations.

-• Gauging employee productivity: You can track employee productivity through their cellphone usage.
-For example, Trust said a business could verify that a team member met their quota for number of sales or customer service calls by looking at their phone data.
+• Gauging employee productivity: You can track employee productivity through their cell phone usage.
+For example, Trust said a business could verify that a team member met their quota for a number of sales or customer service calls by looking at their phone data.

 • Monitoring app and data usage: You may want to see if employees are using their company-issued phones for nonbusiness purposes.
 If a worker is making lengthy personal calls or using a significant amount of data for personal reasons, it can cost your business a lot of money.